What causes buck teeth? As a parent, is there anything you can do to help prevent your child from developing them? Gum

-The AAPD describes tongue thrusting as "an abnormal tongue position and deviation from the normal swallowing pattern."
-If the tongue is thrust against the teeth for short spurts at a time it probably won't affect the teeth's positioning.
+The AAPD describes tongue thrusting as "an abnormal tongue position and deviation from the normal swallowing pattern".
+If the tongue is thrust against the teeth for short spurts at a time, it probably won't affect the teeth's positioning.
 However, if the tongue consistently rests against the front teeth, the habit may result in an open bite or protruding incisors.

 Thumb sucking is another cause of buck teeth, says the American Dental Association.
 The force of the sucking may affect the mouth, teeth and palate alignment.
 Sometimes children grow out of the habit around the age of 2 to 4 years old.
 If they don't, parents may be able to deter the behavior.
-For example, parents can praise their little one if they go awhile without sucking.
+For example, parents can praise their little one if they go a while without sucking.
 Thumb sucking may also be a response to anxiety, so parents can try their best to soothe their child to eliminate the child's need to put their thumb in their mouth.

 Maintain Great Oral Hygiene

 No matter someone's age or bite, great oral care habits are essential.
 It's best to start a great oral hygiene routine at a young age.
-Brushing twice daily with a toothpaste that's extra gentle on tooth enamel and fights cavities with clinically proven fluoride formula for kids is a great place to start.
+Brushing twice daily with a toothpaste that's extra gentle on tooth enamel and helps fights cavities with clinically proven fluoride formula for children is a great place to start.